Menu

 return v

-The retry loop catches the `ValueError`, feeds the error message back to the LLM, and the LLM adjusts.
-The validation error message tells the model exactly what range is acceptable.
+The retry loop catches the `ValueError`, sends the error text to the LLM, and the model adjusts.
+The message tells the model exactly what range is allowed.

-What if your agent needs to extract different types of data depending on the input?
-A support ticket system might handle bug reports, feature requests, and billing inquiries — each with a different schema.
+What if your agent sees many kinds of input?
+A ticket system might get bug reports, feature asks, and billing questions — each needs its own schema.

 python